jbcoe/value_types/DRAFT.md

 * Improve wording for assignment operators to remove ambiguity.

+* Remove postcondition that an indirect or polymorphic object is valueless after being assigned from.

 ### Changes in R6

 * Add `std::in_place_t` argument to indirect constructors.